erenada/TYPHON/README.md

 # Build custom Genion with debug mode enabled
 python setup_genion.py

+# Setup JaffaL (optional - only if you plan to use JaffaL module)
+# IMPORTANT: Configure the 'jaffal' section in config.yaml first with your reference file paths
+# See examples/mouse_config.yaml for a template
+python setup_jaffal.py --debug  # --debug provides detailed logging (optional)

 # Verify installation
 ./bin/genion --version  # Should show: 1.2.3-dirty
 ```